Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 plt.title('Scatter plot of a fake dataset');

-It’s clear that this is a strong relationship – if you are given x, you can make a much better guess about y.
-But here’s the correlation matrix:
+This is a strong relationship in the sense that you can make a much better guess about y

 np.corrcoef(xs, ys)

-[0.01993483, 1. ]])
+[-0.01716181, 1. ]])

-Even though there is a strong non-linear relationship, the computed correlation is close to 0.
+Even though there is a strong non-linear relationship, the computed correlation is close to zero.
 In general, if correlation is high – that is, close to 1 or -1 – you can conclude that there is a strong linear relationship.
-But if correlation is close to 0, that doesn’t mean there is no relationship; there might be a non-linear relationship.
+But if correlation is close to zero, that doesn’t mean there is no relationship; there might be a non-linear relationship.
 This is one reason correlation can be misleading.

 For example, suppose we are concerned about the health effects of weight gain, so we plot weight versus age from 20 to 50 years old.
-I’ll generate two fake datasets to demonstrate the point.
-In each dataset, xs represents age and ys represents weight.

 np.random.seed(18)